TrainWeb.org Facebook Page

 Map: PG 7 F 11 Topographic Maps

-Aug 2019 Both the Washington Branch and the Metro Green Line cross over the Paint Branch stream here.
+Aug 2019 Both the Washington Branch and Metro's Green Line cross over Paint Branch stream here.
 The water level is but 10 feet beneath the track level, which tells me the stream rarely has high floods.
 During the 1800s, water for steam engines was available here.

 The original parts of the stone bridge supports are of differing heights, indication that in the past a different bridge graced this location.
 According to Harwood, originally the span was wooden, but perhaps as early as 1839 an iron bridge was employed.
 If so, it would have been the first iron bridge in the country.